davletovb/davletovb.github.io/journal.md

 Initially, I started building the bot directly with OpenAI's API.
 Designed a prompt that returned the name of the function (current function support wasn't available at the time).
 It worked, but, eventually, as I kept adding new functions and features it has become a burden to manage and update the system.
 So I decided to try the Langchain framework.

 ### The Role of LangChain
 LangChain played a crucial role in the development of Intellibot.
 It allowed me to implement the same tools and more with a few lines of code.
 Despite being a relatively new tool, the fast-growing community and the pace of development made it a good choice.
-The seamless integration with Chroma vector database and other databases is also very helpful.
+The seamless integration with the Chroma vector database and other databases is also very helpful.
 It made a lot of my work easy while building this chatbot with long-term conversation history.

 ### Conclusion
 Building Intellibot was a challenging but rewarding experience.
 It taught me a lot about building robust and scalable chatbots, and I hope it can serve as a useful resource for others looking to build their own chatbots.
 Intellibot is open-source and available on GitHub, so feel free to check it out and contribute!